ACAZUMAH/Blog-Back-End-Server/README.md

 3. **Set Up the Database**:
-   - Make sure you have PostgreSQL installed and running.
+   - Make sure you have MySQL installed and running.
    - Create a new database for the project.
+   - Set up your database URL in the environment variables.
+Create a `.env` file in the root directory and add the following:
+     ```
+     DATABASE_URL=your-database-url
+     ```

 4. **Run Migrations**: